RemusDBD/LLMprompt/README.md

 ---
 ## Q&A

 - [BeYourOwnTeacher](https://github.com/RemusDBD/LLMprompt/blob/main/Q%26A/BeYourOwnTeacher.md): Generate question based on your provided content.
 Good for self-learner with any book/studies resource.
+Try to mix with different summary tools and study tool for maximum result.